 Employees who feel a sense of belonging to their company and their work have more purpose, drive, get involved more and give more discretionary effort.
 In fact, studies show that as much as half the difference in profit between organisations can be attributed to culture.

-Turnover is expensive and as the UK starts to face a workforce crisis with Brexit and an ageing workforce, it will be culture that helps businesses win the war for talent – attracting and retaining the best people, in what may become a limited talent pool.
+Turnover is expensive and as the UK starts to face a workforce crisis with the ripple effects of Brexit and an ageing workforce, it will be culture that helps businesses win the war for talent – attracting and retaining the best people, in what may become a limited talent pool.

 So, what is corporate culture and how can you get it to work in your business?